- New Student Orientation

 Before you arrive on campus and receive your Mac ID card, you can find your 9-digit ID number on 1600grand.

 Click the Academics tab.
 In the upper right corner under Academic Records, click Academic Transcript.

-In the upper right corner, you should find your name and ID number just above today's date.
+In the upper right corner, your name and ID number appears just above today's date.